4teamwork/ftw.upgrade/README.rst

 The ``UpgradeStep`` base class provides various tools and helpers useful when writing upgrade steps.
-It can be used by registering the classmethod ``.upgrade`` as upgrade handler.
+It can be used by registering the classmethod directly.
+Be aware that the class is very special: it acts like a function and calls itself automatically.

 Example upgrade step definition (defined in a ``upgrades.py``)::